DIMO-Network/sacd/README.md

   - `eventType`: The specific type of attestation event (e.g., "dimo.attestation")
   - `source`: The entity making the attestation (e.g., "0xC008EF40B0b42AAD7e34879EB024385024f753ea")
   - `ids`: An array of unique identifiers for the attestations being referenced
-  - `effectiveAt`: The timestamp when the attestation becomes valid (ISO 8601 format)
+  - `effectiveAt`: The time when the attestation becomes valid (ISO 8601 format)
-  - `expiresAt`: The timestamp when the attestation expires (ISO 8601 format)
+  - `expiresAt`: The time when the attestation expires (ISO 8601 format)
 - `attachments`: An array of documents related to the attestation (e.g., certificates, verification documents)

 ### Complex Use Cases